Prime Cuts: Where to Find the Best Steak in Melbourne

 The Lincoln

-There’s steak, and then there’s The Lincoln’s steak — cooked the old-fashioned way, with care, swagger, and a proper respect for the meat.
+There’s steak, and then there’s The Lincoln’s steak — cooked the old-fashioned way, with proper respect for the meat.
 Housed in a heritage Carlton pub that’s equal parts scholarly and salt-of-the-earth, this elevated gastropub does a killer porterhouse, eye fillet or sirloin, grilled to perfection and plated with classic sides and a knockout pepper or chimichurri sauce.
 Match it with something dark and moody from the rotating beer taps or dive into the deep end of their tight but clever wine list.

 Sitchu Tip: Don’t miss the seasonal magic — look out for delicate shavings of truffle goodness that elevate every bite.